-- Development proposals within sites 16A,16B, 20A and 20B, shall demonstrate that design features are incorporated into the site plan to address identified aircraft safety and noise hazards, consistent with General Plan Safety Element.

-- Development proposals within Safety Zone 4

-per the Gillespie ALUCP (sites 16A and 16B,
+- Development proposals within sites 16A,16B, 20A and 20B, shall demonstrate that design features are incorporated into the site plan to address identified aircraft safety and noise hazards, consistent with General Plan Safety Element. - 2.
+Development proposals within Review Area 1 per the Gillespie ALUCP, shall be routed to the Federal Aviation Administration for a determination of no hazard to air navigation and to the ALUC for consultation as part of the site-specific development review.

-and portions of Sites 20A and 20B), shall be

-routed to the Federal Aviation Administration

-for a determination of no hazard to air

-navigation and to the ALUC for consultation

-as part of the site-specific development

-review.